 The Dead Zone

-In 1983, the year that The Dead Zone was released, Kyle Cooper must have been around twenty years old.
-The title sequence of The Dead Zone was the first title sequence that made a really big impression on Cooper. * “It was very simple typography, but the music was great and it played out over time.
+In 1983, the year that Croneberg’s The Dead Zone was released, title designer Kyle Cooper must have been around twenty years old.
+It was the first title sequence that made a really big impression on him, says Cooper *.
+“It was very simple typography, but the music was great and it played out over time.
 It was very mysterious, and I guess the reason that that made an impression on me was because I realized at that point that my interest in film and my interest in typography and graphic design could somehow be the source of another vocation.
 I realized then that somebody actually designed titles, you know.
 And that is when I started wanting to do this for a living.”

 Year of production